Banach Spaces and Preserving Finite Dimensional Theorems

 -

-Notice we need $A$ to be closed so that it is itself complete, and is thus a sub-banach space. ↩
+to be closed so that it is itself complete, and is thus a sub-banach space. ↩ -

-Again, we need $A$ to be closed so that we’re working with sub-banach spaces.
-Notice this is not a serious issue – as a quick exercise, you might show that the kernel of a continuous linear map is always a closed subspace. ↩
+to be closed so that we’re working with sub-banach spaces.
+Notice this is not a serious issue – as a quick exercise, you might show that the kernel of a continuous linear map is always a closed subspace. ↩ -

 In fact, there’s more to say!
 A (nontrivial) theorem says that if a banach space satisfies “every closed subspace has a complement” then it must actually be a hilbert space!